nbeede/BoomBox/README.md

   * NIC1 attched to Host-only Adapter

 ## Snapshots
 There are `revert.ps1` and `revert.sh` scripts that are to be used to restore a clean version of the Windows sandbox.
-This script will need to be run after each submission to Cuckoo to ensure a consistent execution environment.
-This is a temporarily solution until there is a good way to have this done automatically.
+This script will need to be run after each submission to Cuckoo to ensure a consistent detonation environment.
+This is a temporarily solution until there is a good way to have this done automatically after each detonation.

 ## Todo
 - [ ] Sandbox anti-evasion techniques